Easypay/woocomerce-easypay/2.0/woocommerce-easypay_cc_2/README.md

 ## Plugin installation
 - Download the plugin installation zip file available at [easypay's downloads page](https://docs.easypay.pt/download)
 - Install the zipped folder with the Wordpress buit-in plugin installation tool **OR** unzip the plugin and copy as a folder to the plugins dir, making sure the web server can read the plugin files directory (555) and files (444)
 - Activate the plugin in the plugins list.
-The plugin is named _WooCommerce Easypay Gateway Credit Card_
+The plugin is named _Easypay CC_

 __Note__: It is required to have Woocommerce previously installed.